atos-ari-aeon/fiware-cloud-messaging-sdk/readme.md

 Due the interoperability needs of these architectures, AEON has been fully designed considering Free Libre Open Source Software technologies.
-The project has been designed and implemented by the â€œTransport and Trade  Logistics Sector in the Research & Innovation department in ATOS Spainâ€.
+The project has been designed and implemented by the Transport and Trade  Logistics Sector in the Research & Innovation department in ATOS Spain.

 AEON Platform is released as Open Source.